 53 Pages Posted: 2 Jan 2016 Last revised: 19 Sep 2019

 Date Written: December 31, 2015

 We introduce a new optimization model, dubbed the display optimization problem, that captures a common aspect of choice behavior, known as the framing bias.
 In this setting, the objective is to optimize how distinct items (corresponding to products, web links, ads, etc.) are being displayed to a heterogeneous audience, whose choice preferences are influenced by the relative locations of items.
 Once items are assigned to vertically differentiated locations, customers consider a subset of the items displayed in the most favorable locations, before picking an alternative through Multinomial Logit choice probabilities.

-Keywords: Choice Models, Display Optimization, Approximation Algorithms, Revenue Management
+Keywords: Choice Models, Display Optimization, Approximation Schemes, Revenue Management

 Suggested Citation: Suggested Citation